euwbah/musescore-xen-tuner/README.md

 See [heji/5 limit.txt](tunings/heji/5%20limit.txt) for a full annotated example of implementing the tuning configuration for the [extended Helmholtz-Ellis just intonation notation (2020 edition)](https://marsbat.space/pdfs/HEJI2_legend+series.pdf).
 In this tuning config, the up/down operations are implemented for up to the 5 limit, but higher limit accidentals are available as secondary accidentals, and can be entered via fingerings with the accidentals' text representations.

-Continue reading on for a more detailed explanation:
+Most of this section revolves around the [heji/5 limit.txt](tunings/heji/5%20limit.txt) tuning config.
+Continue reading for a detailed explanation on how you would go about creating tuning configs like this:

 ### Simple example